getAlby/lite/README.md

 - LOG_LEVEL: Sets the amount of detail in logs
 - BASE_URL: Base url of the lightning address server
-- DATABASE_URI: Postgres connection string
+- DATABASE_URL: Postgres connection string
 - ENCRYPTION_KEY: Secret used to encrypt NWC connection secrets in the DB
 - NOSTR_NIP57_PRIVATE_KEY: private key of zapper service, see [NIP-57](https://github.com/nostr-protocol/nips/blob/master/57.md) for more info